 If you or a loved one is at risk of cognitive decline or dementia, call us today for a complimentary hearing assessment.
 Visit one of our clinics in Boise, Meridian or Nampa.
 Give us a call today at 208-519-4552.

 To learn more about the risks hearing loss can create to your cognitive health, download this complimentary white paper.
 Don't struggle unnecessarily to hear your friends and family.
-Call for a free assessment in one of our clinics in the Treasure Valley in either Boise, Meridian or Nampa.
+Call for a complimentary assessment in one of our clinics in the Treasure Valley in either Boise, Meridian or Nampa.
 208-519-4552.

 Jacquie Elcox and Lindsay Meloy of the Alzheimer's Association, Greater Idaho Chapter, spoke on hearing loss and dementia on the Senior Matters radio show.